KittyGiraudel/site/_posts/2014-05-05-bringing-configuration-objects-to-sass.md

   ));
 ```

-Both doesn't look much different except the core function from the object-way looks more crowded.
+Both doesn’t look much different except the core function from the object-way looks more crowded.
 True, but now separating the setup from the code is getting very easy.
 All you have to do is defining a map and pass it to the mixin.
 No need to move around a couple of variables which can quickly become a mess.

 ```scss
 // In `_config.scss` along with your other setup variables